collinfeight5/Behavioral-Cloning-Autonomous-Driving/README.md

 [image1]: ./Output_Images/Nvidia_Behavioral_Cloning_Architecture.png "Architecture"
 [image2]: ./Output_Images/track1.png "Track1"
 [image3]: ./Output_Images/track2.png "Track2"
+[image4]: ./Output_Images/data_sample.png "Data"

 ### Behavioral Cloning Project

 #### Here is a link to the video result.
 Note the viewpoint from the video is from the hood, not top-down as it was in training: [Video_Output](./Output_Video/Autonomous_Mode_Result.mp4)

 The goals of this project were the following:
-* Use the simulator provided by Udacity to collect data of good driving behavior
+* Use the simulator provided by Udacity to collect data of good driving behavior by manually driving the car
-* Build, a convolution neural network using Keras that predicts steering angles from images
+* Build a convolution neural network using Keras that predicts steering angles from images gathered during the step above
 * Train and validate the model with a training and validation set
-* Test that the model successfully drives around track one without leaving the road
+* Test that the car in the simulator successfully drives around track one without leaving the road using the developed model

 My project includes the following files:
 * Behavioral_Cloning.py containing the script to create and train the model
-* drive.py for driving the car in autonomous mode
+* drive.py for driving the car in autonomous mode using the model developed by the CNN
 * video.py was used for generating an ouptut video based on the "frames" captured during the car driving autonomously
 * model_preprocessed.h5 contains a trained CNN